lyynxxx/stakingnode/os/README.md

  - noexec: With this option set, binaries can’t be directly executed.
 Unfortunately, these settings can easily be circumvented by executing a non-direct path.
 However, mounting the /tmp directory with noexec will stop the majority of exploits designed to be executed directly from temporary file systems. (non-direct call for example if we pass the script to an interpreter. noexec prevents /tmp/script.py from running but if we use 'python /tmp/script.py' it will run, as not the script is what is executed, then python.
 As I said there is no such thing as a security silver bullet, but we can harden things.
 Maybe this is why it's called hardening... )
  - nodev: This option describes that device files are not allowed, like block or character devices.
 Normally these are only found under /dev and not seen on other mount points.
 Most mount points will work correctly when these are disabled.
 Even root, as /dev is in memory now as a devtmpfs.
  - nosuid: Do not use set-user-identifier (SETUID) or set-group-identifier (SETGID) bits to take effect.
 These bits are set with chmod (u+s, g+s) or unset (u-s, g-s) to allow a binary running under a specific user, which is not the active user itself.
 For example, SETUID allows a non-privileges user to use the sudo command.
  - noatime: A file has three timestamp.
-When the file was last modified (mtime), when the file was last changed (ctime), when the file was last accessed (atime). noatime disables the indode updates when the file was last accessed so I can gain some performance.
+When the file was last modified (mtime), when the file was last changed (ctime), when the file was last accessed (atime). noatime disables the indode updates when the file was last accessed so I can gain some performance and extend the SSD lifetime.
  - ro / rw: Mount the filesystem in either read write or read only mode.

  Special settings for /proc: